VCCE/VCC/acia/ReadMe.txt

 Vim (fixed tsedit) works pretty well.
 It takes care of deleting lines from the top of the screen when the cursor nears the bottom and replaces the lines when scrolling up.
-Vim seems to be hardcoded to 24 lines so the screen must be at least 24 lines long. (changing tspars or typing v to set the screen type does not work for me)
+Vim seems to be hard coded to 24 lines so the screen must be at least 24 lines long. (changing tspars or typing v to set the screen type does not work for me)